-*Owners must provide Form 1099-MISC to sole proprietorships, partnerships and attorneys or medical service providers who do business as corporations.
+*You must provide Form 1099-MISC to sole proprietorships, partnerships and attorneys or medical service providers who do business as corporations.
 Discover if a service provider is considered a corporation by having them complete IRS Form W-9, Request for Taxpayer Identification Number and Certification.

-For additional tips and resources, visit www.americanpayroll.org.
+For additional tips including an on-demand webinar, visit www.americanpayroll.org.

 SOURCE American Payroll Association